guruprasad1809/terrform-aws-api-lambda-s3-image-compression/README.md

 # serverless-image-compression
 This repository has the code for deploying a Serverless Architecture , i.e. API Gateway + AWS Lambda + Amazon S3.

-ppython.zip contains the pillow library compatible with the python3.9 runtime
+python.zip contains the pillow library compatible with the python3.9 runtime

 Step 1 : git clone https://github.com/guruprasad1809/serverless-image-compression.git